chef/chef-web-docs/content/saas/get_started.md

 ### Create Organization in Web User Interface

-The following steps will add the Organization in the Chef SaaS Web User Interface to allow for visualization of Cookbooks, Data Bags, Nodes, Policyfiles, etc. Connect to the URL provided by Progress Chef and log in with the admin account credentials.
+The following steps will add the Organization to the Chef SaaS Web User Interface, allowing visualization of Cookbooks, Data Bags, Nodes, Policyfiles, etc. Connect to the URL provided by Progress Chef and log in with the admin account credentials.

 1. Select Infrastructure in the top navigation.

 1. Select Chef Infra Servers in the left-hand navigation.

-1. Select the Infra Server that was created earlier.
+1. Select the Infra Server created previously.

 1. Select **Add Chef Organization**.

-    * Provide the Name of the Organization that was created earlier in the CLI.
-(Example: myorg)
+    * Provide the Name of the Organization created earlier in the CLI (Example: myorg).

-    * For Admin User, enter the new account that was created earlier (Example: chefadmin)
+    * For Admin User, enter the new account created previously (Example: chefadmin).

-    * For Admin Key, paste the contents of the new PEM file that was created along with the account (Example: chefadmin.pem)
+    * For Admin Key, paste the contents of the new PEM file created previously along with the account (Example: chefadmin.pem)
     * Select **Add Chef Organization**

 {{< figure src="/images/automate/add-chef-organization-popup-menu.png" width="500" alt="Add Chef Organization Form">}}

 ### Run Knife SSL Check

 Chef SaaS leverages public certificates to ensure a secure connection to the service.
-It is always best to run an SSL check on the Workstation to verify that the certificate is trusted to eliminate any connection issues.
+To eliminate connection issues, it is always best to run an SSL check on the Workstation to verify that the certificate is trusted.

 1. Run the following command:  knife SSL checks and ensure a successful message is displayed.

 ### Run Knife client list

-Lastly, run a client list command to verify that a successful connection can be made to the new organization.
+Lastly, run a client list command to verify a successful connection to the new organization.

 1. Run the following command: knife client list and ensure a validator entry is returned (Example: myorg-validator)